Crow: What's that, three for you now?

 - The title character of Haruhi Suzumiya unconsciously sends off giants to attack an alternate, uninhabited version of Earth whenever she gets too frustratednote and once unconsciously tried to rewrite the universe.

 - This is basically Dewey Novak's plan in Eureka Seven, but a bit more ambitious.
-In the show's universe there's a theory that if there are too many living organisms the universe will collapse.
-So he tries to wake up the Corialian collective.
+In the show's universe there's a theory that too much thinking by sentient organisms will create what is essentially a thought black hole, and the world covering Coralian life form is dormant to avoid crossing that threshold and destroying the planet.
+So he tries to wake up the Coralian collective.
 All of Them

 - The Great Demon King of Beelzebub.
 Tries to fit destroying the human world into his busy schedule between games of mahjong and poker and singing karaoke or attending demon golf tournaments.
 His social calendar is so full he ends up sending his 1-year-old spawn to do the deed in his stead.

-- A somewhat dramatic version of this trope can be found in Puella Magi Madoka Magica in the form of Kyubey and the incubators.
+- A somewhat dramatic version of this trope can be found in Puella Magi Madoka Magica in the form of Kyubey/The Incubators.
 True, Kyubey was plotting to (indirectly) use Madoka's witch form to destroy the human race, but its not for any of the typical reasons aliens do these kinds of things.
 Rather than, say, annihilating the human race For the Evulz like a typical Magical Girl villain, Kyubey's plan is to harvest the magical energy generated by Madoka.
-The trope comes in when one realizes that Kyubey doesn't understand why the human race would rather not be destroyed, after all, since their destruction will extend the lifetime of the universe as a whole, they should be eager to be sacrificed.
+The trope comes in when one realizes that Kyubey doesn't understand why the human race would rather not be destroyed; after all, since their destruction will extend the lifetime of the universe as a whole, they should be eager to be sacrificed.

 - In Tenchi Muyo!, Washu's way of showing that she is the greatest scientist is by creating a weapon capable of destroying planets as well as weapons capable of destroying small galaxies.